-In 2020, millions of Texans still do not have safe, reliable drinking water at home – whether due to a lack of indoor plumbing or contaminated source water.
-That is why Texas Water Trade is partnering with the University of Texas – El Paso, Columbia University’s Water Center, and Antelope Water Management to design a nonprofit water service provider that can provide clean water to any Texas household.
-Our proposal for the Lone Star Prize can deploy thousands of onsite water treatment systems to close the clean water gap—bringing clean water to more than 100,000 Texans in a five-year period.
+In 2021, more than a million Texans still do not have safe, reliable drinking water at home – whether due to a lack of indoor plumbing or contaminated source water.
+That is why Texas Water Trade is collaborating with The University of Texas at El Paso (UTEP) to design a water service provider that can provide clean water to any Texas household.

 The concept, “Clean Water for All Texans,” was born from our finalist submission to the $10 million Lone Star Prize, in which we proposed launching a subscription-based water service that could deploy onsite water treatment systems to thousands of households and dozens of schools in Texas that do not have access to affordable and reliable clean water today.
 Texas Water Trade and our partners were honored to be one of five finalist projects selected from 172 proposals as part of the Lone Star Prize competition.

 In fall 2021, Texas Water Trade received a $500,000 startup grant from Lyda Hill Philanthropies to launch this water service subsidiary, Vida Water, which will deploy the innovative subscription-based water service in underserved parts of Texas.

 The one-year startup grant will be used to develop a business plan, initiate engagement with communities in need and onboard a CEO who can bring this water service subsidiary to life.
 Texas Water Trade is positioned to receive additional funding for the project from Lyda Hill Philanthropies if key performance indicators are met over the coming year.